 Every day around the world in hospitals and clinics, research laboratories, and universities, numerous plastic products are used for medical parts, devices, appliances, and support equipment.
 The variety of applications for injection-molded devices is almost limitless.

 This is due to the fact that plastic injection molding is perfect for making high volumes of identical, close-tolerance medical products.
 These injection molded medical devices include both solid components as well as hollow and semi-hollow enclosures and cases.

-And not only is it versatile, but also many plastic resins have demonstrated their utility in a variety of products that have already received regulatory approval.
-That means it will be relatively easier to get certification for new products using the same raw material.
+And not only is injection molding versatile, but also many plastic resins have demonstrated their utility and quality in a variety of medical products and devices that have already received regulatory approval.
+That means it will be relatively easier to get certification for new medical products using the same raw materials.

-1. Process Control and Reliability
+1. Medical Grade Process Control and Reliability

-3. Ideal for Enclosures
+3. Injection Molding Provides Ideal Solutions for Enclosures

 Injection molding is especially useful when manufacturing cases and enclosures.
 It’s technically possible to use some other process to make a box, such as CNC machining or vacuum casting, and sometimes there are good reasons for doing so.
 But those other production methods would be much slower, consume more raw materials, and would result in a relatively high manufacturing cost per part.
 That is why a different production process would make sense only for low-volume or custom jobs when you don’t want to invest in a tool.
 Medical device injection molding has a faster production time, and a lower cost per part, and uses medical-grade plastics that make it ideal for cases and enclosures.